 In 1997, the government established the Ministry of the Environment and Natural Resources.

 In 1998, Hurricane Mitch affected El Salvador.
+Hurricane Mitch actually formed over the Atlantic Basin.

 In 2001, the United States dollar replaced the colón as the currency of El Salvador.

-As of 2004, approximately 3.2 million Salvadorans were living outside of El Salvador, with the United States being the primary destination for economic migrants.
+As of 2004, approximately 3.2 million Salvadorans were living outside El Salvador, with the United States being the primary destination for economic migrants.

-In 2004, there were 41 intentional homicides per 100,000 citizens in El Salvador, with 60% of the homicides being gang-related.
+In 2004, El Salvador had 41 intentional homicides per 100,000 citizens, with 60% being gang-related.

 On 1 October 2005, the Santa Ana Volcano spewed a cloud of ash, hot mud and rocks that fell on nearby villages and caused two deaths.